Data center. Pexels Images.

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from Palantir’s annual reports published in the company’s investors relation page: Palantir Financial Reports.
+1. All financial figures presented in this article were obtained and referenced from TSMC’s annual reports published on the company’s investors relations page: TSMC Investor Relations.

 2. Pexels Images.